-FFFF - EEEE - Р NNN - Т - S Facility Code (Optional) - Equipment Functional Designation - Process Area Equipment Number - Tie Designation - Suffix (Optional)
+FFFF - EEEE - Р NNN • T - S Facility Code (Optional) - Equipment Functional Designation 1 Process Area Equipment Number - Tie Designation - Suffix (Optional)

-FFFF is the Facility Code , from Appendix A. The Facility Code will typically be implied, and would only be fully written where required.
-EEEE is the Equipment Functional Designation , which is comprised of 2 to 4 characters from Section 6.2.
-Typically, this is CB for circuit breaker, but could be DS for disconnect switch. Р is the Process Area, which is based on Section 2.3.
-NNN is the Equipment Number .
-Select the equipment number of the bus that the tie breaker is more closely associated with. т is the Tie Designation , which is always the single letter T. S is the Suffix, an optional numeric or letter code to distinguish between multiple tie breakers.
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be characters from Section 6.2.
+Typically, this is CB for circuit breaker, but could be DS for disconnect switch.

+EEEE is the Equipment Functional Designation, which is comprised of 2 to 4 tie breaker is more closely associated with.

+NNN is the Equipment Number.
+Select the equipment number of the bus that the multiple tie breakers.

+T is the Tie Designation, which is always the single letter T.

+S is the Suffix, an optional numeric or letter code to distinguish between

-CB-U001-T A tie breaker between SGR-U001 and SGR-U002 CB-P001-T A tie breaker between SGR-P001 and SGR-P002
+CB-U001-T A tie breaker between SGR-U001 and SGR-U002

+CB-P001-T A tie breaker between SGR-P001 and SGR-P002